Serge Koussevitzky: Personal life

-Koussevitzky's first wife was Bolshoi ballet dancer Nadezheda Galat, whom he married at an unknown date probably before 1903; he divorced her in 1905 and married Natalya (Natalie) Ushkov on 8 September of that year.
+Koussevitzky's first wife was Bolshoi ballet dancer Nadezhda Galat, whom he married at an unknown date probably before 1903; he divorced her in 1905 and married Natalya (Natalie) Ushkov on 8 September of that year.

 Koussevitzky's second wife Natalie died in 1942, and he created the Koussevitzky Music Foundations in her honor.
 In late 1947, he married Olga Naumova (1901–1978), Natalie's niece.
 Naumova had lived with the couple and acted as their secretary for 18 years.
 Olga Naumova was the daughter of the distinguished politician and civil servant Aleksandr Naumov (1868, Simbirsk – 1950, Nice, France) who served as Minister of Agriculture in the Russian Imperial Cabinet.
-She has been described as quiet, and soft-spoken, and Leonard Bernstein and Aaron Copland counted her among their close friends.
+She has been described as quiet and soft-spoken, and Leonard Bernstein and Aaron Copland counted her among their close friends.

-His nephew Faviy Adolfovich Koussevitzky, known professionally as Fabien Sevitzky, was music director of the Indianapolis Symphony Orchestra from 1937 until 1955.
+His nephew, Faviy Adolfovich Koussevitzky, known professionally as Fabien Sevitzky, was music director of the Indianapolis Symphony Orchestra from 1937 until 1955.
 Sevitzky changed his surname in order to mitigate accusations of nepotism against him.

 Koussevitzky died in Boston in 1951 and was buried alongside his wife Natalie at the Church on the Hill Cemetery in Lenox.
 His pet is buried at the Pine Ridge Pet Cemetery in Dedham.

 Champion of contemporary music

 Koussevitzky was a great champion of modern music, commissioning a number of works from prominent composers.
 During his time in Paris in the early 1920s he programmed much contemporary music, ensuring well-prepared and good quality performances.
-Among the well-received premieres were Arthur Honegger's Pacific 231, George Gershwin's Second Rhapsody and Albert Roussel's Suite in F.
+Among the well-received premieres were Arthur Honegger's Pacific 231, George Gershwin's Second Rhapsody, and Albert Roussel's Suite in F.

 For the Boston Symphony Orchestra's 50th anniversary, he commissioned Copland's Ode, Prokofiev's Symphony No. 4 (which Prokofiev later revised), Paul Hindemith's Concert Music for Strings and Brass, and Stravinsky's Symphony of Psalms, as well as works by Albert Roussel and Howard Hanson.
 In 1922, Koussevitzky commissioned Maurice Ravel's arrangement of Modest Mussorgsky's 1874 suite for piano, Pictures at an Exhibition, which was premiered on 19 October that year and quickly became the most famous and celebrated orchestration of the work.
 Koussevitzky held the rights to this version for many years.

 In 1940, Koussevitzky commissioned Randall Thompson, then a professor at the University of Virginia and director of the men's Glee club, to write a new piece for performance at Tanglewood.
 Koussevitzky had a large-scale festival piece in mind, but with World War II underway and France having fallen to Germany, Thompson could not find such an inspiration.
 Instead, he produced his unaccompanied Alleluia – with the word sung 64 times in the Russian manner – which became his most frequently performed work.